GustavFluur/Hobby_Share/README.md

 ![Plan Design - About](static/readme-images/plan-design-about.png)

 In the about page of my design plan I wanted to create a word art where peoples posts coherent with their categories where uploaded here.
-But some changes where made and I redirected my fokus on wanted to create a regular about page.
+But some changes where made and I redirected my focus on wanted to create a regular about page.
 It became a very one and it could have become better - but it's a representation of what Hobby Share want to signaling with its target audience:

 ### Updated & final design: